Behance Logo

 Behance Emblem

 The company that bought Behance didn’t change its identity because it was consistent with its style.
 Adobe Systems limited itself to adding an icon to identify the resource when used on different media.
-In doing so, the new owner of the Behance design community chose an icon for it in a familiar design: a pair of letters in the center of a square with a frame.
-Later he refined it a bit, making it individual and concise.
+In doing so, the new owner of the Behance design community chose an icon in a familiar style: a pair of letters at the center of a square framed by a border.
+Later, he refined it a bit, making it individual and concise.

 Behance Symbol

-The logo’s color palette is restrained and consists of a minimal number of colors: white and black in the later version and blue and black in the earlier version (then it had an anthracite hue).
+The logo’s color palette is restrained, consisting of only white and black in the later version and blue and black in the earlier version (then it had an anthracite hue).